The Devil All the Time

 The Devil All the Time is the debut novel by American writer Donald Ray Pollock, published in 2011 by Doubleday.
-Its plot follows disparate characters in post-World War II Southern Ohio and West Virginia, including a disturbed war veteran, a husband and wife who are serial killers, and a false preacher.
+Its plot follows disparate characters in post-World War II Southern Ohio and West Virginia, including a disturbed war veteran, a husband and wife who are serial killers, and an abusive preacher.
 A film adaptation of the same name directed by Antonio Campos and narrated by Pollock, starred Tom Holland, Sebastian Stan, Robert Pattinson and Bill Skarsgård, and was produced by Jake Gyllenhaal.

 Plot

 The Devil All the Time follows the events and fates of various characters who all carry their own secrets from the past.
 As the novel progresses the lives of these people converge in unexpected ways.

 In a prologue, Pollock introduces the protagonist, Arvin, as a young boy.
 He sits in a clearing with his father, Willard, on an oak log, joining him in his evening prayer routine.
 Willard is borderline obsessive when it comes to prayer and expects the same from his son.
 While Arvin prays, however, his mind wanders and feelings of isolation bubble to the surface.
 Feeling like an outsider at school, he is the victim of relentless bullying.
 Arvin recalls his father telling him to stand up for himself, but this is easier said than done.

 The rest of the book is divided into seven parts.
 Part One, "Sacrifice," begins in 1945, before the prologue.
 Willard is a young single man who has just been discharged from combat duty after the end of World War II.
 As he sits on a bus headed to his home in Coal Creek, West Virginia, he recalls the horrifying things he saw and did during the war.
 One memory haunts him in particular: that of a soldier he comes across who has been skinned and crucified.
 Willard shoots the man as an act of mercy, putting an end to his suffering.
 The bus makes a stop at the Wooden Spoon Diner in Meade, Ohio.
 There, Willard meets and instantly falls in love with a beautiful waitress, Charlotte Willoughby.
 At home, he is met by his nervous and emotionally-damaged mother, Emma, and her brother, Uncle Earskell.
 Willard proceeds to get drunk, and his thoughts turn from the horrors of war to the beautiful waitress he just met.
-He lets it slip to his mother that he has fallen in love, which upsets her because she made a bargain with God that if He let her son live, she would arrange a marriage between Willard and poor Helen Hatton.
+He lets it slip to his mother that he has fallen in love, which upsets her because she made a bargain with God that if he let her son live, she would arrange a marriage between Willard and poor Helen Hatton.